 What help is available in a crisis?

-Confused/ Distressed - If you are experiencing confusing or distressing thoughts, or if people around you have expressed concern about your well being, arrange an appointment with your GP or call NHS 24 on 111.
+Distressed - if you are experiencing distressing thoughts, or if people around you have expressed concern about your well being, arrange an appointment with your GP or call NHS 24 on 111 to access the NHS 24 Mental Health Hub.

 - Samaritans - 116 123 (freephone)